cmbr326/BAE305_Aquaponics-Project/README.md

 ## Testing Description:
 Testing consisted of checking the sensor readings and the motor/pump functionality.
 Before soldering the wires and mounting the components to the build, it was important to check that all the components would operate correctly for their given job.
    - The temperature sensor was tested to ensure that it was picking up the correct temperature and the code was able to display it correctly on the LCD screen.
      - The temperature was initially tested by using heat from a person's hand to see if the temperature displayed was in the correct range and was able to fluctuate appropriately.
+The temperature sensor was held in a hand for two minutes and the results of the temperature change were displayed on the connected LCD screen.

    - The water pump was tested to ensure that it could function correctly submerged and that it was able to pump enough water up to the plants.